Library consortium

-A library consortium is any cooperative association of libraries that coordinates resources and/or activities on behalf of its members, whether they are school, public, academic, special libraries, and/or information centers.
-Consortia exist on a variety of levels, e.g., local, state, regional, national or international.
-Libraries commonly belong to multiple consortia.
-The goal of a library consortium is to amplify the capabilities and effectiveness of its member libraries through collective action, including, but not limited to, print or electronic resource sharing, reductions in costs through group purchases of resources, and professional development opportunities.
+A library consortium is any cooperative association of libraries that coordinates resources and/or activities on behalf of its members, whether they are academic, public, school or special libraries, and/or information centers.
+Library consortia have been created to service specific regions or geographic areas, e.g., local, state, regional, national or international.
+Many libraries commonly belong to multiple consortia.
+The goal of a library consortium is to amplify the capabilities and effectiveness of its member libraries through collective action, including, but not limited to, print or electronic resource sharing, reducing costs through group purchases of resources, and hosting professional development opportunities.
 The “bedrock principle upon which consortia operate is that libraries can accomplish more together than alone.”

 Types of library consortia

 "Library consortia are as varied as the libraries they serve" and can vary in almost all aspects, including scope, organizational structure, membership size, and mission.
 Broadly, library consortia can be classified using three categories: geographic region, membership participation, and governance framework.